-It is a widely believed myth that Adolf Hitler was a unique personal aberration in history – but Gellately, a history professor, explains why such a belief is dangerously false.
-Our reviewer outlines what you can expect from the carefully researched, 428-page work of nonfiction.
+It is a widely-believed myth that Adolf Hitler was a unique aberration in history – but Gellately, a history professor, explains why such a belief is dangerously false.
+Our review outlines what you can expect from the carefully researched, 428-page work.

 In her brilliant analysis, Holocaust expert Deborah Lipstadt explains why the 1961 trial of Adolph Eichmann, the best-known Holocaust trials of the 20th century, was a watershed event in the world’s perception of the genocide.
 Read our review.

 3. Still Here: Inspiration From Survivors & Liberators of the Holocaust by June Hersch

 When Hersh, a cookbook author, interviewed Holocaust survivors for her first book, she barely knew anyone who had endured this horrific time in history.
 In our interview with her, she describes the evolution of her understanding of the Holocaust and ways to move forward despite the odds.

 4. Stolen Words: The Nazi Plunder of Jewish Books by Rabbi Mark Glickman

 Rabbi Glickman explores how Jews have always relied on books as essential sinews, binding us to God and each other.
 Destroying Jewish books as the Nazis did mocked "the people of the book," depriving us of an essential source of ethnic pride.
 Here's our review.

 5. Beyond the Shadows: The Holocaust and the Danish Exception by Judy Glickman Lauder